Augmented Reality for RObots (ARRO): Pointing Visuomotor Policies Towards Visual Robustness: Experimental Results

-We conduct four real-world tabletop manipulation tasks using a Franka Research~3 (FR3) robot arm with custom 3D-printed fingers, as illustrated in Figure~\ref{fig:thumbnail}.
-The tasks include: (a) picking up a single cube, (b) pushing the cube to a red cross location, (c) placing a plush octopus next to a doll, and (d) dropping a cube into a box and closing the lid.
-These tasks were selected to evaluate a range of manipulation behaviors under realistic visual conditions.
-For each task, we collect 90 human demonstrations to support learning and evaluation.
+We conduct four real-world tabletop manipulation tasks that are illustrated in Fig.~\ref{fig:thumbnail}.
+They include: (a) picking up a single blue cuboid (\pick), (b) pushing a cube to a red cross location (\push), (c) placing a plush octopus next to a doll~(\mbox{\doll}), and (d) dropping a cube into a box and closing the lid (\dropbox{}).
+The tasks were selected to evaluate a range of manipulation behaviors under realistic visual conditions.
+For each of them, we collect 90 human demonstrations via teleoperation for training and fine-tuning the policies.